Striveworks/valor/docs/index.md

 Models are finalized automatically given two conditions.

 1. The working dataset is finalized.
-1. There is a 1:1 mapping of predictions to groundtruths.
+1. There is a 1:1 mapping of predictions to ground truths.

 Models and their predictions can also be finalized prematurely using the `valor.Model.finalize_inferences` member function.
-This will generate empty predictions with task type `enums.TaskType.SKIP` to achieve the 1:1 groundtruth mapping.
+This will generate empty predictions with task type `enums.TaskType.SKIP` to achieve the 1:1 ground truth mapping.

 ```python
 from valor import Client, Dataset, Model